Javelin

-A javelin is a light spear designed primarily to be thrown, historically as a ranged weapon, but today predominantly for sport.
-The javelin is almost always thrown by hand, unlike the sling, bow, and crossbow, which launch projectiles with the aid of a hand-held mechanism.
-However, devices do exist to assist the javelin thrower in achieving greater distance, such as spear-throwers or the amentum.
+A javelin is a light spear designed primarily to be thrown, historically as a ranged weapon.
+Today, the javelin is predominantly used for sporting purposes such as the javelin throw.
+The javelin is nearly always thrown by hand, unlike the sling, bow, and crossbow, which launch projectiles with the aid of a hand-held mechanism.
+However, devices do exist to assist the javelin thrower in achieving greater distances, such as spear-throwers or the amentum.

 A warrior or soldier armed primarily with one or more javelins is a javelineer.

 The word javelin comes from Middle English and it derives from Old French javelin, a diminutive of javelot, which meant spear.
 The word javelot probably originated from one of the Celtic languages.